 The release of Android 10 includes plenty of new features and improvements for Google’s mobile operating system.
 Perhaps the most controversial new additions are the gesture control features that completely replace the older button design.

 The use of gesture-based controls are supposed to make it easier to navigate through Android 10’s screens and menus, particularly for phones that have edge-to-edge displays.
-However, it may take a little while for many older Android users to get used to the new feature (if they enable it, that is).

 Here’s a quick rundown of everything you need to know about the Android 10 gesture control features, including how to enable them on your phone, how to use them to move through the OS, and more.

 How to turn on Android 10 gesture controls

 While getting used to the Android 10 gesture controls may take a little while for some people, actually enabling them in the OS is pretty simple.

 - First, tap on the Android 10 Settings logo.